-EDU 534 Instruction and Assessment of Reading Difficulty (3) Principles of assessing children with reading difficulties and strategies for intervention will be examined.
-Every Summer.
-Should be taken after EDU 530, EDU 531, EDU 532, and EDU 533.
-Cross-listed with EDU 574.
+EDU 534 Instruction and Assessment of Reading Difficulty (3) Principles of evaluating children with reading difficulties and strategies for remediation will be examined with a focus on practical application in a summer practicum.
+Prerequisites: EDU 530, EDU 531, EDU 532, and EDU 533.

-EDU 535 Role of Reading Specialist (1-3) An independent practicum in which the student interns with a reading specialist for 60 hours, to foster the professional competencies necessary for a reading specialist in the school and community.
-This will include experiences with planning IEP's (Individual Educational Plans), keeping records, collaborating with other professionals, and communicating with parents and students.
+EDU 535 Role of Reading Specialist (1) An independent practicum in which the student interns with a Reading Specialist for a minimum of 30 hours (one credit), to foster the professional competencies necessary for a reading specialist in the school and community.
+This will include conferences with the college instructor to discuss a required text.
+Students may receive up to two additional elective credits of EDU 535.
 Every semester and summer.